shikiinai/worlds/content/Flora/Tsuiyue.md

 ## Trivia
 <!-- Music / Newspapers Books/ Magazines Movies
 Creative Pursuits Collections Favourite / Least Favourite Colour Perfume / Cologne Décor / Fashion Location People, Favourite Stores / Brands, Favourite Things, Wears Accessories?
 Taste / Drugs, Wine / Food, Supernatural Abilities, Attuned to Spirits?
 Fortunes Accent / Dialect Sixth Sense for Certain Things, etc  -->
 - The literal translation of its name is "to rush the moon", but think more along the lines of 催眠 / hypnosis.
-Its name is alludes to morphine and hypnosis-based therapy
+Its name alludes to morphine and hypnosis-based therapy
 - Their right earring resembles a pendulum
 - Their left eye does not open.
 The scar is white from latex; it's an old wound but it likes to open itself sometimes depending on the weather
 - Chronic pain + pharmacy = self prescribed smoking, you know the drill